An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Introduction

 \section{Introduction}

-In this paper we attempt to bring together two recent trends in extremal graph theory: the study of ``sparse random'' analogs of density theorems, and the use of methods from analysis and logic to handle complex dependencies of parameters.
+In this paper we bring together two recent trends in extremal graph theory: the study of ``sparse random'' analogs of theorems about dense graphs, and the use of methods from analysis and logic to handle complex dependencies of parameters.
+To illustrate these methods, we will prove a version of the Hypergraph Removal Lemma for dense sub-hypergraphs of sparse but sufficiently pseudorandom hypergraphs.